OCFL/extensions/docs/NNNN-hash-and-id-n-tuple-storage-layout.md

 #### digestAlgorithm

-`digestAlgorithm` is defaulted to `sha256`,and it MUST either contain a digest algorithm that's [officially supported by the OCFL spec](https://ocfl.io/draft/spec/#digest-algorithms) or defined in a community extension.
+`digestAlgorithm` is defaulted to `sha256`, and it MUST either contain a digest algorithm that's [officially supported by the OCFL spec](https://ocfl.io/draft/spec/#digest-algorithms) or defined in a community extension.
 The specified algorithm is applied to OCFL object identifiers to produce hex encoded digest values that are then mapped to OCFL object root paths.

 #### tupleSize

 `tupleSize` determines the number of digest characters to include in each tuple.
 The tuples are used as directory names.
 The default value is `3`, which means that each directory in the OCFL storage hierarchy could contain up to 4096 files.
-Increasing this value increases the maximum number of files per directory.
+Increasing this value increases the maximum number of files and sub-directories per directory.

 If `tupleSize` is set to `0`, then no tuples are created and `numberOfTuples` MUST also equal `0`.